emergentdotorg/gittle/README.md

 When it is time to increment version, you may use one of the following three goals to add an *_empty commit_* with an appropriate [Version Keyword](#version-keywords) -

-- `gitver:commit-major`: Adds a git commit with a commit message containing *Major* version keyword
+- `gittle:commit-major`: Adds a git commit with a commit message containing *Major* version keyword
-- `gitver:commit-minor`: Adds a git commit with a commit message containing *Minor* version keyword
+- `gittle:commit-minor`: Adds a git commit with a commit message containing *Minor* version keyword
-- `gitver:commit-patch`: Adds a git commit with a commit message containing *Patch* version keyword
+- `gittle:commit-patch`: Adds a git commit with a commit message containing *Patch* version keyword

 CAUTION: Use `--non-recursive` flag when running commit goal in a multi-module maven project to avoid adding one commit per included module.